zby/LLMEasyTools/README.md

 - schema generation
 - function dispatching

-LLMEasyTools covers this area with two main functions:
+LLMEasyTools provides two functions to handle this:
 - `get_tool_defs` - generates a list of tool definitions (schemas) from a list of functions
 - `process_response` - processes a response from the LLM and returns a list of results